dkoz/amxmodx-plugins/README.md

 # amxmodx plugins
- Compilation of old amxmodx plugins
+ Compilation of old amxmodx plugins I've worked on.